-When attending appointments at any of our hospitals some procedures should be followed – please visit our COVID-19 information page for the latest information.
+When attending appointments at any of our hospitals some procedures should be followed – please visit our Visiting & Appointments page for the latest information.

 Some of our outpatient clinics operate an appointment reminder service and you may receive a call or text message around a week before your appointment asking you to confirm your attendance.

 Please try to arrive at the department 5-10 minutes before your appointment time so that you can book in.
 If you need to have tests such as an x-ray, you may need to go to other departments before or after seeing the medical practitioner.
 If this is the case, your clinic visit may take several hours.

 - Attending your agreed appointment.
 If you have an enquiry about an appointment, or you wish to confirm, cancel or change an appointment, or, you are going to be unavailable for a period of time, you should contact us as detailed in your appointment letter on 01324 566249 or by let us know online.

 - Following any instructions to prepare for your appointment as detailed in your letter.